Meet your guide and air-conditioned minivan at your downtown Xian hotel.

 Discuss the six attractions available to visit after the Terracotta Warriors, and tell your guide your two choices.
 Since your tour excludes entrance fees and lunch, you can keep your options open until the afternoon.
 Plus, because there are no time-consuming shopping stops, you can enjoy your time to the fullest.

-After a roughly 1-hour drive to theTerracotta Warriors and Horses Museum, enjoy 2.5 to 3 hours inside to see the massed ranks of the 3rd-century BC clay soldiers.
+After the drive to theTerracotta Warriors and Horses Museum, enjoy ample time inside to see the massed ranks of the 3rd-century BC clay soldiers.
 Learn how they were made and buried with China’s first emperor, Qin Shi Huang, and explore the exhibition room showcasing the bronze chariots and other treasures found at the site.

 Afterward, break for lunch (own expense) before heading to your chosen afternoon sights.